fibo/fibo.github.io/_posts/2014-11-25-install-weblogic-12c.md

 $ source $HOME/.bash_profile
 ```

-<div class="alert alert-warning">Note that the <em>USER_MEM_ARGS</em> depends on how many RAM your host has.
+<div class="alert warning">Note that the <em>USER_MEM_ARGS</em> depends on how many RAM your host has.
 The configuration above worked for me, but, remember that I am a WebLogic newbie.</div>

 Launch WebLogic *configure.sh*